How we can help you

 Many social, sporting and community groups incorporate under the Associations Incorporation Act 1987.
 This Act provides an inexpensive and simple way to set up a legal entity with the capacity to carry on business in its own right.

 We can help your organisation or club become incorporated.
 It is not compulsory, but there are important benefits for members, including the protection of limited liability.

 Any organisation or club collecting money or goods from the public for charitable purposes must be registered with Consumer Protection.
-There is no cost to register and you can check our website to see if a charity is registered.
+Visit the charities section to register (at no cost) or check if your charitiy is registered.

 Complaints and conciliation

 Consumer Protection can play a key role in helping you to obtain a fair result if you have a dispute with a trader or business.
 These four steps may help you resolve your problem:

 - Know your rights and responsibilities